-Bob is a classroom teacher and educational researcher based in Oakland, California.
+Bob is an educator and ed tech based in Oakland, California.
 He has a passionate interest and commitment to using educational technology to inspire learning, imagination and innovation.
-Since launching USACF’s Bridge Project in 2016 Bob has worked hard to grow the project in South Africa, Zimbabwe, Ghana, and other countries.
-Bob cherishes the opportunities to bring educational tools and resources to so many severely under-resourced children and classrooms.
+Since launching USACF’s Bridge Project in 2016 Bob has worked hard to grow the project in South Africa, Zimbabwe, Liberia, Uganda, Tanzania, and other countries.
+Bob cherishes the opportunities to bring educational tools and resources to so many severely under-resourced children, teachers, and classrooms.

 Bridge Project Director of Design & Engineering